mborus/can-beeware-for-android-bridge-to-java/README.md

 The easiest way to get started is to follow the beeware tutorial (https://docs.beeware.org/en/latest/tutorial/tutorial-0.html) until step 5 (Android) and then modify the project to match this repo.

+The changes are in file `androidjavaexperiment/src/androidjavaexperiment/app.py`, other than that there's only the need to get the java file from `androidjavaexperiment/java_src/org/beeware/android/AutoCounter.java`
+Note: The file is in the beeware folder as an experiment - it should find the correct place.

 Installation:
 ##############